offsoc/SuperMega/README.md

 A 64-bit Windows PE executable used as a trojan.
 The shellcode will be injected in this EXE or DLL.
 The original functionality of the EXE/DLL will not work anymore (it will only execute the carrier with the shellcode it is carrying)
 Located in the `data/binary/injectables/` directory.

+Make sure it has all it's required DLLs.

 ### Carrier

 `--carrier <carrier_name>`
-The code which loads the payload shellcode.
+C code which loads and executes the payload shellcode.
 This includes allocating memory, changing its permissions, and then finally executing it.
-It has the main() function (and will include Decoder, Anti-Emulation, and Guardrail modules).
+It has the main() function, and modules: Decoder, Anti-Emulation, and Guardrail.
 Located in the `data/source/carrier` directory

 *   alloc\_rw\_rx: Allocate RW memory, copy payload, then make it RX. **Recommended**.
 *   alloc\_rw\_rwx: Same as alloc\_rw\_rx, but useful for self-modyfing payloads (e.g. ShikataGaNai)
-*   change\_rw\_rx: Change the memory permissions of the payload to RW, decode, then RX (IMAGE spoofing, see `--`)
+*   change\_rw\_rx: Change the memory permissions of the payload to RW, decode, then RX (IMAGE spoofing, see payload_location`)
-*   dll\_loader\_alloc:
-*   dll\_loader\_change
+*   dll\_loader\_alloc: `.dll` payload: Allocate RW memory, load DLL, then make it RX.
+*   dll\_loader\_change: `.dll` payload: Change payload location to RW, load it, then make it RX.
+IMAGE spoofing.

 While the carrier is injected into the `.text` section, the payload can be placed in either `.rdata` or `.text`.